ImagingDataCommons/highdicom/docs/seg.rst

 the way a particular anatomical structure is described is standardized and unambiguous (if standard nomenclatures are used).

-Here is an example of constructing a few different segment descriptions using *highdicom*:
+Here is an example of constructing a simple segment description for a segment representing a liver that has been manually segmented.

 .. code-block:: python